openstack/reviewday/README.md

 # ReviewDay

 HTML report generator for OpenStack code reviews.
 Launchpad meets SmokeStack and Gerrit.

 Based on and inspired by 'reviewlist' by Thierry Carez.

 ## Description

-Its early in the morning and you just got an email from Soren.
-Oh no...
-Today is your review day!

-Gerrit got you down?

-Launchpad too slow?

-Unit tests taking too long?

-Just want to see the big picture?

-What would happen if Launchpad met SmokeStack and Gerrit?

-REVIEWDAY!
+HTML report generator which creates a prioritized review list w/ function test results.
+The report includes:

+* Prioritized listing of merge proposals by project
+* Direct links to gerrit code reviews
+* Direct links to test results for each branch (Unit, Libvirt, XenServer)

+## Installation

+Install directly from pip (requires liblaunchpad and cheetah):

+	pip install reviewday

+You'll also need a working gerrit setup: http://wiki.openstack.org/GerritWorkflow Specifically you'll need to be able to run gerrit command line queries.

+## Execution

+	reviewday

+An output directory called 'out_report' is generated in your working directory.